Bionic-AI-Solutions/AgenticMultimodalRAG/docs/feature/agentic_rag/design.md

 # Agentic RAG: Query Decomposition Design

+> **Update (2024-Phase 3b):**
+> Advanced agentic behaviors—filter, aggregate, multi-hop, and llm_call—are now fully implemented, tested, and production-ready.
+All unit and integration tests pass.
+See the tracker for details.

 ## Overview
 This document details the design for the agentic query decomposition system, supporting multimodal, explainable, and extensible agentic RAG workflows.
 The system is built to be production-ready, backend-agnostic, and easily extensible for future agentic capabilities.